ahoracek1/MSDS6306_CaseStudyI/Paper/MSDS6306_CaseStudyI_Final_Rev2.md

 #####Density Distribution Plot
-The log transformed GDP Density Distibution by Income Group plot shows the five distribution incomes along with their median GDP indicated by the dashed vertical line.
+The log transformed GDP Density Distibutions by Income Group plot shows the five overlapping distributions annotated by their associated median GDP as seen by the dashed vertical line.
 The distributions are relatively normal under a log transformation with different variabilities between the groups.

 ```r
 print(DensityDistrib1)